-1. Give back to your community.
 Volunteering is a great way to give back to your local community, but it also benefits your own health.
 Studies have shown that giving back in retirement provides a sense of purpose, increases self-confidence and brings fulfillment to life.
 It also provides social benefits and connects you with like-minded individuals, which is great for your mental well-being.

 Find an organization or a cause you’re interested in to help your neighborhood and reap the health benefits.
 Whether you choose to give in big ways or small, giving back is vitally important to your overall wellness.
 The possibilities are endless to make a lasting impact and touch lives in ways you may not even be aware of.

-2. Pick up a new hobby or restart an old one.
 When was the last time you did something that you truly loved purely for your enjoyment or relaxation?
 Now is the time to start.
 Whether it’s a daily knitting session or a weekly game of chess, find something that you enjoy doing and that brings you happiness.

 Some people just enjoy fiddling about with a blank canvas and some watercolors, or you could pick up a relaxing activity that doesn’t require perfection, but rather allows you to free your mind.
 Check out this ultimate guide to hobbies to spark ideas!

-3. Change up your exercise routine.
 Staying physically active is key to healthy aging and senior health.
 That doesn’t mean you have to spend your entire day staying active, but you should certainly dedicate a portion of your day to fitness.